MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 ## Unblock customers

-Once a transaction has been reviewed and a course of action has been determined, use **Actions** to resolve the customer's support issue appropriately.
+Once a transaction has been reviewed and a course of action has been determined, use **Actions** to resolve the customer's support issue.

 From here, a customer or payment instrument can be placed on the **Safe list** or **Block list**.
 Choose the appropriate reason for your  choice from the provided dropdown.